studiogangster/next-gen-algo-trading-bot/README.md

 - **No Vendor Lock-In**: 100% open source and self-hosted—migrate, fork, or extend as needed.
 - **Parallel & Scalable**: Run multiple charts, symbols, and strategies in parallel, with independent polling and data streams.
 - **Modern, Lightweight Stack**: Vue 3 + Vite frontend and Python FastAPI backend are easy to deploy, scale, and maintain.

 ---

+## Data Architecture & Real-Time Analytics

+- **Redis as a Mirror for All Data**: The backend maintains a complete mirror of both historical and real-time market data in Redis.
+Every candle, tick, and update is cached, ensuring instant access for both the frontend and any analytics or trading logic.
+- **Unified Data for Indicators & Signals**: Because all data (historical and real-time) is available in Redis, you can compute indicators (like moving averages, RSI, SuperTrend, etc.) and generate trading signals in real time, without waiting for slow API calls or risking missing data.
+- **Real-Time Signal Generator**: The architecture is designed to support real-time signal generation—run your strategies directly on the cached data, and trigger alerts or trades with minimal latency.
+- **Extensible for Custom Analytics**: Add your own indicator calculations, signal logic, or even machine learning models, all powered by the fast, unified Redis cache.
+- **Consistent Data for All Consumers**: Whether it's the chart UI, a backtest, or a live trading bot, all components read from the same, up-to-date data source.

+---